 Griha Pravesh - is a novel social enterprise launched in November 2011 by Saath Livelihoods in collaboration with DBS Affordable Home Strategy Ltd. (DBS) and grant support from Michael and Susan Dell Foundation and Ashoka Foundation.
-Envisaged as a pan-India initiative, Griha Pravesh aims to provide an interface between potential home buyers from the bottom half of the socioeconomic pyramid and developers, housing finance companies and community development organizations.
+Envisaged as a pan-India initiative, Griha Pravesh aims to provide an interface between potential home buyers from the bottom half of the socio-economic pyramid and developers, housing finance companies and community development organizations.
 The target group includes people who earn Rs.10,000 to 25,000 per month (in 2011), for whom understanding the housing/ housing finance market may be difficult because of the complexity of paperwork, legal formalities and compliance requirements involved in purchasing a property.
-It may include people who are unable to identify or find the right property suitable to their requirements.
+It may include people who are unable to identify or find the right property suitable to their requirements and necessities or procure housing loan from scheduled and private banks due to lack of appropriate documents.
 Often the potential buyers also lack information about affordable homes and non-availability of suitable housing finance, knowledge about access to health and education services and employment opportunities in an unfamiliar location.
 It is perhaps for the first time that an innovative partnership of this nature is being attempted to facilitate access to housing for low income buyers.
 Pravesh is working in the cities of Ahmedabad and Surat.